-This is called phonological awareness and is a skill necessary for reading later on.
+This is called phonological awareness and is a skill necessary for reading development later on.

 Reading and the Brain

 Reading is a skill that is gained slowly over time.
-Even when a child starts reading, how they read and how their brain works when reading matures and changes.
-The research on brain changes and reading are literally mind-blowing!
-Here is a summary:
+Even when a child starts reading, there is still much development yet to come.

 - Reading skills develop over a long period of time.
 Researchers have tracked changes in the left cortical areas of the brain from the age of 6 to 22!!!!

 - Activity in the left cortical area of the brain is related to children’s phonological awareness – the ability to understand that speech is made up of units of sounds (phonemes) that represent written symbols (letters).

 - With development, the brain becomes more interconnected, which allows children to map printed words to sound.
 Phonological awareness is a necessary skill for the ability to read words and young preschoolers’ performance on simple phonological tasks is a reliable predictor of early reading achievement.